Wyamio/Wyam.Web/Input/getting-started/configuration.md

 Description: Describes the format of the configuration file.
 Order: 4
 ---
 The command line Wyam application reads a configuration file typically named `config.wyam` (though you can change that with an argument) that sets up the environment and initializes metadata and pipelines.
-It consists of three parts, the *setup*, any *declarations*, and the *configuration*, in that order.
+It consists of three parts, the *setup*, any *declarations*, and the *body*, in that order.
 The setup is separated by a line consisting entirely of one or more equals (`===`) and the declarations are separated by a line consisting entirely of one or more dashes (`---`).

 The sections of the configuration file are evaluated as C# code, so you can make use of the full C# language and the entire .NET ecosystem.
 However, it's not necessary to know C# to write Wyam configuration files.
 The syntax has been carefully crafted to be usable by anyone no matter their level of programming experience.